Regina Pilawuk Wilson: Peppimenarti

 Along with her husband Harold Wilson, she founded the Peppimenarti Community in 1971.
 Harold Wilson was born in 1938 at Peppimenarti.
 His mother was a Nganiwuwumeri woman from the Moyle River area and his father was a European.
 He died in 1998.
 Peppimenarti means “large rock.”
 This permanent settlement made for the Ngangikurrungurr people is situated amid floodplains and wetlands at the center of the Daly River Aboriginal Reserve, which lies 250 kilometers southwest of Darwin.
 This location is a crucial dreaming site for the Ngangikurrungurr language group.
 In the tropical wetland and floodplain country, the community has restricted access during the wet season, which has actually been an advantage in keeping the law and culture strong.
 There are about 150 to 200 people living there.
 Many of them move around in the dry season, go to outstations, move on to another community, or come back when it rains.

 At Durrmu Arts, most of the prints are done from dilly bags and basket weavings.
-They teach the children the language, the culture, and how to do weaving.
+They teach children the language, the culture, and how to do weaving.
 It's important for Wilson to teach them so weaving remains strong.
 In 2011, the Peppimenarti Association formed the Durrmu Arts Aboriginal Corporation to represent an internationally renowned group of weavers and painters who work with durrmu designs.
-It stands strong today as a peaceful town.
+It is recognised as a peaceful town.
 There is little tolerance for alcohol consumption, formal education is highly valued.
 Wilson and the other women at Durrmu Arts reinvigorated the tradition of large, circular mats by combining brilliant colours.
 She later began to paint to transfer weaving designs to a larger, two-dimensional medium.
 Durrmu Arts is managed by a small group of women.
 On a typical day, artists gather in the communal outdoor studio in the morning, preferring to paint and weave before the humidity and heat arrive.